 Jett has faced a few obstacles because of her gender, she explains “a few individuals I’ve come across have treated me differently based on the assumption that I don’t know as much as them.
-One guy told me up front that I didn’t know what I was doing, when in fact, I was following setup instructions correctly and he wasn’t.
+One guy told me upfront that I didn’t know what I was doing, when in fact, I was following setup instructions correctly and he wasn’t.
 In these instances, I just assure myself that as long as I focus on doing a good job as an audio engineer, any negative assumption/stereotype as a woman in this industry will ultimately be irrelevant.
 It’s helped me get through a lot of these types of barriers.
-In fact, people who treated me differently in the beginning have eventually realized that I’m just as able as any professional and I eventually earned their trust and friendship”.
-For the most part though Jett has been surrounded with awesome colleagues that have been very supportive.
+In fact, people who treated me differently, in the beginning, have eventually realized that I’m just as able as any professional and I eventually earned their trust and friendship”.
+For the most part, though Jett has been surrounded by awesome colleagues that have been very supportive.

 Jett offers this advice to women wishing to enter into professional audio – “It’s already a given that you have to love this field if you want to become an audio professional.
 But in addition to that, you have to remember to love the journey.
 There will be a lot of obstacles but it’s all part of the experience, and you should learn to thrive amidst these setbacks.
 Keep your eye out for opportunities, make sure to work on your portfolio, keep track of your achievements and put them on a resume, learn to promote yourself.”